Enter your flight details into the flight delay compensation calculator below and find out how much you can get for your delayed flight.

 How much can I get for a missed connection?

 You can get between €250 and €600 for a missed connection, depending on the distance of your flight.
 Want to know how much exactly?
-Try the flight delay compensation calculator above – or fill a compensation claim to start the process of getting your money back now.
+Try our flight delay compensation calculator above – or fill a compensation claim to start the process of getting your money back now.

-If you missed a connecting flight because your previous flight was late, you can claim compensation under one condition: your connecting flights must have the same reference number.
+If you missed a connecting flight because your previous flight was late, you can claim delayed flight compensation under one condition: your connecting flights must have the same reference number.
 That is, the tickets have to be bought for a single reservation from the same airline and paid by a single bank transfer.
 That way, you will be entitled to your compensation if you reached your final destination more than 3 hours late.

 However, if the tickets were purchased separately and have different reference numbers from different airlines, they are treated as separate flights and not a single connecting flights.
 Therefore, you would have to file separate claims for them.
 You would only receive compensation for flights that were late to land by more than 3 hours.